By Matthew B. Cox

 Evil Gru (voice by Steve Carrell) is from the movie Despicable Me.

 “FOREX trading and account management.
 Our trader is very good.
 I can introduce you.”
-Less than a week later Damien and Blayne dazzled Romandetti during a meeting.
+Less than a week later Damien and Sebastian dazzled Romandetti during a meeting.
 He invested a million into the fund.

 Approximately the same time, a group of Capital Blu staff flew to Las Vegas, via private jet, for a FOREX seminar.
 Donovan asked Romandetti if he wanted to join them.
-There was a lot of gambling, restaurants and strip clubs, but what impressed Romandetti was Blayne’s reputation among the traders and the CEO’s.
+There was a lot of gambling, restaurants and strip clubs, but what impressed Romandetti was Sebastian’s reputation among the traders and the CEO’s.
 Everyone knew and respected him.

 Jolita wired the money to Capital Blu within a month.
 The first Donovan heard about it was at his sentencing.